-Our Mission: To Make a Difference in People's Lives
+Our Mission: We Make a Difference in People's Lives

 The Wisconsin Athletic Club (WAC) has been committed to providing the highest quality of service to our members since 1976.
 With local Milwaukee ownership, onsite daily management and our degreed/certified staff, the WAC organization has been honored locally and nationally year after year as one of the finest private athletic club groups in the U.S.